Here's Exactly How Much to Tip for a Massage (or Other Spa Treatment)

 "Whether you get a massage on a regular basis or view it as an occasional treat, it’s important to know that tipping for your massage is considered proper etiquette,” says Sharon Schweitzer, international etiquette expert and the founder of Protocol & Etiquette Worldwide.
 “Because a massage therapist or aesthetician is providing a service, you should tip them in addition to the cost of your service.”
 Keep in mind that when you get a massage or facial at a spa, you're paying the spa for the service you receive from the aesthetician.
 While he or she receives a portion of your payment, the therapist is not being paid directly by you.
 “The bottom line is that your tip helps your massage therapist’s bottom line—they count on gratuities as income,” says says Daniel Post, spokesperson for the Emily Post Institute.

-If you purchase a series of massages or a deal from a discount site, you should still tip on the original price—not the discounted price.
-“While you might have gotten a discount, the massage therapist still did the same amount of work, so he or she deserves a tip on the regular price of the treatment,” says Post.
+If you purchase a series of massages or a deal from a discount site, you should still tip 20 percent on the original price—not the discounted price.
+“While you may have gotten a discount, the massage therapist still did the same amount of work, so he or she deserves a tip on the regular price of the treatment,” Post says.

 Since tips are standard protocol for massage therapists, you should assume a 20 percent tip in any massage or spa treatment situation (unless a self-employed therapist specifically tells you their rate is all-inclusive).
 Not sure?
 When in doubt, always ask, says Post, who says tipping is always appreciated.